dpwiese/personal-website/content/posts/documentation.md

 # Introduction

-Prior to creating this site, I'd always been quite good about documenting the things I've worked on.
+Prior to creating this site, I would often document the things I was working on.
 While in grad school this was primarily in Latex, documenting hundreds of pages of in my <a href="https://danielwiese.com/mit-notes.pdf" target="_blank">grad school notes</a>.
 For the past few years my work has been less academic, less mathematical, and involved more programming.
+It was also not often distributed or published.
 As such my documentation lately has been primarily in Markdown.
+I found myself using Atom with the <a href="https://atom.io/packages/markdown-pdf" target="_blank">markdown-pdf</a> plugin to periodically generate PDFs when necessary.

-But no real support for equations, and Atom was not my prefered browser.
+This approach was fine, but it provided no real support for equations, and Atom was not my prefered editor.

-I was looking for a better solution, that provided the following:
+I was looking for a better solution than this that provided the following:

-- **Short syntax** that is easily human readable (e.g. markdown headings as `#` instead of latex `\section{}` or html `<h1></h1>`).
+- **Short syntax** that is easily human readable (e.g. markdown headings as `#` instead of Latex `\section{}` or HTML `<h1></h1>`).
-  This was to facilitate fast writing by maximizing the source code that is actually content, and also having syntax that doesn't get in the way of the content.
+  This was to make my writing quicker and more efficient, and document source easier to read.
+  From this perspective, markdown was an attractive option.
-  For example, bullets in markdown source look like bullets, versus those in latex or html.
+  For example, bullets in markdown source look like bullets, versus those in Latex or HTML.
   - This was could be facilitated further by good syntax highlighting in an editor, e.g. Sublime bolding headings `#` and `**bold text**`.
 - **Latex equation** support.
   While it is expected that equations be infrequent and generally simple, they needed to be supported.